Nine Eagles Solo Pro I/II/V1/V2/270/Bravo SX FAQ (FAQ part in the first 3 postings!)

 Q 21: Are there other skids that can be used instead of the stock skids?

 A: Besides the parts of rebranded helis, there are some other options for the Solo Pro I/II/V1/V2.
 First, the skids of the same size Nine Eagles coaxials will fit.
 The battery will be mounted 180 degrees turned, though, which will reduce the forward bias of the Solo Pro V. So expect less forward speed, but possibly more neutral rudder response.
 The 270s skids fit as well, and will look better.
 These also have the battery facing to the rear, so it will affect handling.

 As the Bravo SX uses a different spacing between the mouting pins for the skids, without modding, no skids of the other NE helis will fit.

-Check part 2 of this FAQ in the post direct below this one for more info.
+Part 2 of this FAQ is located in the post directly below this one.

-Big thanks to all who made this thread possible.
+Big thanks to all who contributed.
 This FAQ wouldn't have been possible without your help.

 FAQ Part 2

 The first posting was starting to exceed the 60000 characters limit, so I had to split the FAQ up into 2 parts.

 Q 1: How long can I fly on a battery, and how do I know when to land?